 As Garden Day approaches this Sunday, we chat to Poppy Jamie, gardening extraordinaire and founder of wellbeing app Happy Not Perfect, about the bountiful mental and physical benefits of plants and gardening.

 How can gardening and spending time outdoors help reduce stress?

 We spend so much of our time connected – via emails, social media and messaging apps – and this can really impact on our levels of stress and anxiety.
 We live our lives at 100 miles an hour, always feeling like we should be checking, posting or responding.
 Gardening and spending time outdoors are activities which enable us to put down our phones, slow down and actually appreciate the world around us and the beauty and inspiration that can be found in our plants, gardens and green spaces.
 Caring for plants and watching them grow can give us a real sense of purpose and help us feel grounded.
-I have a hectic lifestyle which involves a lot of travel, and I find spending a few minutes in the fresh air really helps to clear my mind.
+I have a hectic lifestyle, and I find spending a few minutes in the fresh air really helps to clear my mind.

 Why do you think gardening is becoming more popular with millennials in particular?